ivinoop/portfolio/content/blog/what-is-dom-in-javascript.md

 ---
-title: "What is DOM in JavaScript?"
+title: 'What is DOM in JavaScript?'
 date: 2023-08-16T20:57:48+05:30
 draft: false
 description: "DOM forms the core of everything we see on the web page in a browser.
 Let's understand what it is and how it works."
-tags: ["javascript"]
+tags: ['javascript', 'javascript-series']
 cover:
-    image: "/blog/what-is-dom-in-js/1.png"
+  image: '/blog/what-is-dom-in-js/1.png'
 ---

 ## Intro